-After your transplant, you’ll take important transplant medications called immunosuppressants (anti-rejection).
-These medications suppress your body’s natural defence system (immune system) to prevent it from recognizing your transplant as a foreign invader and attacking it.
-The result of such an attack is rejection.
-These medications lower your immune system to help you safely keep your organ.
+After your transplant, you’ll need to take important transplant medications called immunosuppressants (anti-rejection medications).
+These medications prevent your body’s immune system from recognizing your transplant as a foreign organ.
+Without these medications, your immune system may reject your transplant.

 - Mycophenolate (mofetil and sodium)